 Did you know that one bushel of wheat produces about 42 pounds of white flour, which can be used to make 60-70 loaves of bread?
 One bushel of whole wheat yields even more – about 60 pounds of flour to make 90 loaves of wheat bread.

 Perhaps you grind your own wheat, but chances are you buy it from the store or direct from a mill.
-Many are familiar with the famous look of the Lehi Roller Mills – as seen in the movies – but other great mills where you can buy local flour or bread mixes include Central Milling, Honeyville Grain, or the Deseret Mills in Kaysville owned by The Church of Jesus Christ of Latter-day Saints.
+Many are familiar with the famous look of the Lehi Roller Mills – as seen in the movies – but other great mills where you can buy local flour or bread mixes include Central Milling, Honeyville Grain, Big J Milling, or the Deseret Mills in Kaysville owned by The Church of Jesus Christ of Latter-day Saints.

 4. Dairy farmer